The Human Rights Act

 Post-Brexit we are now also all aware of the ways in which EU law is also closely interwoven with the fabric of devolution.
 Litigation is currently in train raising the devolved issues that arise in Northern Ireland – including the issue of protection of rights – from when and how Brexit is triggered.
 Cases such as this may start to clarify the terrain in which any debate over amending or replacing the Human Rights Act will take place.
 Brexit is likely to see a pre-run of some of the constitutional and human rights issues that face the UK, in ways that will impact on any Human Rights Act proposals.

-Today the British Academy in a timely move, is publishing the first two in a series of briefing notes addressing these issues, they should be read with interest.
+Read the first two in a series of briefing notes addressing these issues.

 Christine Bell FBA is Assistant Principal (Global Justice), Co-Director of the Global Justice Academy, and Professor of Constitutional Law and a member of the Edinburgh Centre for Constitutional Law, University of Edinburgh.
 She is the author of the British Academy's briefing Scotland and the British Bill of Rights Proposals.